SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

    - Principal Type: None
    - Host In Request Header: Use Internal Host

-## nginx as reverse proxy
+## Nginx as reverse proxy

-This sample uses nginx as a reverse proxy to forward the HTTP requests for pulling Docker images from the on-premise Docker registry with Connectivity Proxy and Cloud Connector.
+This sample uses Nginx as a reverse proxy to forward the HTTP requests for pulling Docker images from the on-premise Docker registry with Connectivity Proxy and Cloud Connector.

-nginx is exposed as the `NodePort` service.
+Nginx is exposed as the `NodePort` service.
 This exposes the Service on the Kubernetes worker Node on a port.
 On each worker Node, [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) runs as the component that pulls the Docker images (among other tasks).

-When creating a deployment, specify the Docker registry as `localhost:{NodePort}`.
-This is the address of the nginx reverse proxy.
-Then, the nginx reverse proxy forwards the call to the on-premise Docker registry with Connectivity Proxy and Cloud Connector.
+When creating a Deployment, specify the Docker registry as `localhost:{NodePort}`.
+This is the address of the Nginx reverse proxy.
+Then, the Nginx reverse proxy forwards the call to the on-premise Docker registry with Connectivity Proxy and Cloud Connector.

-This sample shows a simple configuration with nginx as a reverse proxy.
+This sample shows a simple configuration with Nginx as a reverse proxy.
 You can use any other reverse proxy implementation based on your on-premise Docker registry behavior and APIs.

 1. Create a Namespace and make sure Istio sidecar injection is enabled.